TomHigson/CVContents/text/intro.md

-I am a multi-disciplined engineer based in [South Wales](https://goo.gl/maps/8GXyjQeBX362) with 12 years of industry experience ranging from experimental prototypes to in-service support
+I am a multi-disciplined engineer based in [the UK](https://goo.gl/maps/8GXyjQeBX362) with 12 years of industry experience ranging from experimental prototypes to in-service support

-As an architect, I am passionate about creating systems that are beautiful in their simplicity, their sharp focus on their needs and in the experience they provide to users
+As a product owner, I am passionate about:
+- Working with stakeholders to find the true need behind their requirements
+- Creating simple systems to solve complex problems
+- Producing great experiences for users

 As a leader, I strive to:
 - Provide clear, realistic tasks, protected from context switches and interruptions